On the existence of ramified abelian covers: Introduction

 \section{Introduction}

-Given a projective variety $Y$ and effective divisors $D_1,\dots D_n$ of $Y$, deciding whether there exists a Galois cover branched on $D_1, \dots D_n$ with given multiplicities is a very complicated question, which in the complex case is essentially equivalent to describing the finite quotients of the fundamental group of $Y\setminus(D_1\cup\dots \cup D_n)$.
+Given a projective variety $Y$ over an algebraically closed field $\mathbb K$ of characteristic $p\ge 0$ and effective divisors $D_1,\dots D_n$ of $Y$, deciding whether there exists a Galois cover branched on $D_1, \dots D_n$ with given multiplicities is a very complicated question, which in the complex case is essentially equivalent to describing the finite quotients of the fundamental group of $Y\setminus(D_1\cup\dots \cup D_n)$.

-In Section \ref{sec:abelian} of this paper we answer this question for a normal variety $Y$ in the case that the Galois group of the cover is abelian (Theorem \ref{thm:Gmax}), using the theory developed in \cite{Pardini_AbelianCovers} and \cite{AlexeevPardini_Covers}.
-In particular, we prove that when the class group $\Cl(Y)$ is torsion free, every abelian cover of $Y$ branched on $D_1, \dots D_n$ with given multiplicities is the quotient of a maximal such cover, unique up to isomorphism.
+In Section \ref{sec:abelian} of this paper we answer this question for a normal variety $Y$ in the case that the Galois group of the cover is abelian (Theorem \ref{thm:Gmax}) of order not divisible by $p$, using the theory developed in \cite{Pardini_AbelianCovers} and \cite{AlexeevPardini_Covers}.
+In particular, we prove that when the class group $\Cl(Y)$ is torsion free, every abelian cover of $Y$ branched on $D_1, \dots D_n$ with given multiplicities not divisible by $p$ is the quotient of a maximal such cover, unique up to isomorphism.

 In Section \ref{sec:toric-covers} we analyze the same question using toric geometry in the case when $Y$ is a normal complete toric variety and $D_1,\dots D_n$ are invariant divisors and we obtain results that parallel those in Section \ref{sec:abelian} (Theorem \ref{thm:Tmax}).
-Combining the two approaches we are able to show that any cover of a normal complete toric variety branched on the invariant divisors is toric (Theorem \ref{thm:abelian-toric}).
+Combining the two approaches we are able to show that any cover of a normal complete toric variety branched on the invariant divisors is toric if $p=0$ or if the cover is Galois of order not divisible by $p$ (Theorem \ref{thm:abelian-toric}).

 {\em Acknowledgments.} We wish to thank Angelo Vistoli for useful discussions on the topic of this paper (cf. Remark \ref{rem:angelo}).
+We also wish to thank Boaz Moerman, who pointed out to us that the earlier version of Theorem \ref{thm:abelian-toric} was incorrect.
+This was due to the fact that in the proof we made use of \cite[Prop.
+1]{Miyanishi}, where the assumption that the degree of the cover be prime to $p$ is made only implicitly.